Local Dentists. Personalised Dental Care.

 Your jawline and facial shape are mainly shaped by bone structure, muscle, and fat distribution.
 Wisdom teeth do not influence your facial features or change the shape of your jawline.

-• Simple Wisdom Tooth Extraction in Bunbury: A straightforward removal of a wisdom tooth that has erupted normally may cost between $205 and $330 per tooth.
+A straightforward removal of a normally erupted wisdom tooth may cost between $205 and $330 per tooth.

-• Clinic Location: Dental fees may also reflect local operating costs, and pricing can vary between dental clinics in the Bunbury area.
+Dental fees may also reflect local operating costs, and pricing can vary between dental clinics in the Bunbury area.

-• Consultation and Imaging: Your treatment plan may include an initial consultation, diagnostic imaging, or sedation, which may have separate costs.
+Your treatment plan may include an initial consultation, diagnostic imaging, or sedation, each with separate costs.

 Eversmile Dental offers a range of flexible payment options.
 Our goal is to make dental care accessible and manageable for every budget and lifestyle.